johoule/pygame-platformer/README.md

 - Change the game so that it uses the XBox controller instead of the keyboard. (https://github.com/joncoop/pygame-xbox360controller)
 - Kill enemies when you land on them.
 You'll need to check which direction you hit the enemy from in process enemies.
 Award different point values for different enemy types.
 - Make the game save high scores to a text file in a data folder.

-### How clever are you?

-- Add a moving element such as clouds or flickering torches to the background or scenery layer.
-- Create Bullet enemy.
 - Create some other kind of custom enemy with unique behavior.
 - Display actual hearts to show health.
 Show empty hearts when health not full.
 - Show time on the stats layer.
 Give a time bonus for completing a level.
 Have the hero die if the level is not completed in a set amount of time.

+### How clever are you?

+- Add a moving element such as clouds or flickering torches to the background or scenery layer.
 - Add secret parts of the level that utilize vertical scrolling.
 - Add ladders to the game.
 If a player is on a ladder, don't apply gravity.
 Assign vy by player input instead.
-- Put warp pipes or doors in the game.
 - Put switches in the game that open areas of a level.
 - Put mystery blocks in the game.